matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

    eliminate any potential attack vectors.

-Rejected auth events are deliberately excluded from use in the iterative auth checks, as in that case the auth events aren't re-authed like the rest of the events in the list.
+Rejected auth events are deliberately excluded from use in the iterative auth checks, as auth events aren't re-authed during the iterative auth checks (although non-auth events are.) list.